 - 1.)
-Pursuant to Montana state law, what statutory restrictions exist with respect to political activities for employees at their work sites? - 2.)
-What specific Montana law restricts public officers and public employee political activities with respect to public work time, facilities, equipment, supplies, personnel or funds. - 3.)
-When not at work or using public facilities, supplies, personnel, equipment, or funds may a public employee be engaged in political activity on their personal time.
+Pursuant to Montana state law, what statutory restrictions exist with respect to political activities for public employees while on the job? - 2.)
+What specific Montana law restricts public officers and public employee political activities with respect to public work time, as well as use of public facilities, equipment, supplies, personnel or funds? - 3.)
+When not at work or using public facilities, supplies, personnel, equipment, or funds, may a public employee be engaged in political activity on their personal time.